First Time User? Enroll now.

 Paracentesis is a procedure used to collect and remove some of the fluid to help determine what is causing it to build up.
 Having ascites may lead to:

-Therapeutic paracentesis may be used if you have cirrhosis and you:
+Paracentesis therapy may be used if you:

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineW.
 Thomas London MD - Hepatology